Ava Cherry: The Astronettes and GO

 Bowie arranged Cherry and two other collaborators into a backing group called The Astronettes and recorded an album with them; however, the album would not be released until 1995 as People From Bad Homes.
 The album was released without the approval of either Cherry or Bowie, and Cherry was particularly upset that the unfinished demo tracks were released to the public.
 People From Bad Homes was regarded by some reviewers, notably Chris O'Leary of Pushing Ahead of the Dame and the Bowie chronologies Rebel Rebel and Ashes to Ashes, as a curiosity with little value except to chronicle the history of later Bowie songs, such as "Scream Like a Baby", a reworking of Cherry's "I Am a Laser".
 However, more positive reviews recognized the album for its proto-new wave tendencies.
-In 2008, further Astronettes recordings were released as The Astronettes Sessions.
+In 2008, the same recordings were re-released as The Astronettes Sessions.

 After the demise of her relationship with Bowie, Cherry joined progressive jazz supergroup GO.
 The group was a collaboration with Steve Winwood, former Santana drummer Michael Shrieve, and Stomu Yamashta.